Azure/azure-sdk-for-js/sdk/contentsafety/ai-content-safety-rest/README.md

-# Azure ContentSafety REST client library for JavaScript/TypeScript
+# Azure AI Content Safety REST client library for JavaScript/TypeScript

 [Azure AI Content Safety](https://learn.microsoft.com/azure/ai-services/content-safety/overview) detects harmful user-generated and AI-generated content in applications and services.
 Content Safety includes text and image APIs that allow you to detect material that is harmful.

-**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**
+**Please rely on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**

 Key links: